top of page

 It is possible to go to Santa Catalina Island by helicopter.
 The service is offered by Maverick Helicopters who have departures from Long Beach, San Pedro, Burbank and John Wayne Airport.
 This option is much more expensive, but offers a scenic journey and takes a lot less time (around 15min of flight).

-Los Angeles Plaza Historic District or El Pueblo de Los Ángeles
+11. El Pueblo de Los Ángeles

 El Pueblo de Los Angeles is the birthplace of Los Angeles.
 This is the site where forty-four settlers established a farming community in 1781, and the place which was for a long time the center of the city.
 Today, the area is a living museum with many things to see and do like the Olvera Street Mexican Marketplace or the Plaza Firehouse (the first building dedicated to firefighting in LA).
 The area is free of access and easily joined via the nearby transportations accesses.